MiniGameWorlds/MiniGameWorld/resources/devWiki/detectable-event-list.md

 ## Second method
-- If a event passed to the `minigame.passEvent()` from the event listener, you can process the event you want in the `processEvent()` of your minigame class
+- If a event passed to the `minigame.passEvent()` from the event listener, you can process the event you want in the `onEvent()` of your minigame class
 - **If event could contain any player, check the player is playing your minigame before pass event with `passEvent()`**
 ```java
 public class CommonListener implements Listener {